 Data is collated via blood serum AMH results at three monthly intervals of treatment.
 ‘Before and after’ blood serum levels of AMH provides scientific evidence for the effectiveness of the formulas.

-Between 2014 and 2017, 468 women used the formulas now marketed as Ovance and RPM.
+Between 2018 and 2022, 548 women used the formulas Ovance and RPM, responding with their results.
 All women had confirmed blood serum AMH levels below reference ranges of 1.96 ng/ml and 14 pmol/l.
 All patients used the treatment for a minimum of three months.

 After three months blood serum AMH levels were tested again and compared.
 Those wishing to continue the treatment did so at three-month intervals for a maximum of nine months.
-Drop out rate by month three was zero, by month six 312 women remained, and month nine 42 remained to provide results.
+Drop out rate by month three was ten, by month six 412 women remained, and month nine 52 remained to provide results.

 How much the Ovance & RPM combination improves AMH levels in women?

 How Ovance & RPM performs, compared with variations in FSH levels?

 How effective the treatment is to create pregnancies for women using the treatment?

 The chart above compares pre-treatment AMH and FSH values.
 Then shows the average rises in AMH levels.
 It also shows average drops in FSH levels.
 The results are gathered from respondents using Ovance and RPM formulas over a six month period.

 Form the results, it is easy to see that the higher your AMH levels and the lower your FSH Levels, the more likely the formulas are to work.
 The lower your AMH levels and the higher your FSH Levels, the less likely the formulas are to work.
 This data is taken from 362 respondents submitting their hormone results from 2018 – 2022.